aliabbas26/aliabbas26/readme.md

 # 💫 About Me:
-Hi 👋, I'm Ali Abbas.
+Hi 👋, I'm Ali Abbas; an aspiring Software Engineer.🚀
+🎓 Pursuing B.Tech in Artificial Intelligence and Data Science.
-✨I'm learning DSA and Web Development.
+💻 I'm learning DSA and Web Development.
+✨ Exploring AI/ML and Open-source.
+🤝 Open for tech discussion and collaboration.

 [![](https://visitcount.itsvg.in/api?id=aliabbas26&icon=0&color=6)](https://visitcount.itsvg.in)